-The fastest way to search your database is to enter what you are looking for in either the "Keyword:" text box on the database "Quick Search" screen or the "Quick search:" text box on the database "Search Results" screen and click on "Display Data".
-However, you can focus your search to reach the people you want using the information in your database and you don't have to be a database wizard to use the Relevant Tools online database advanced search function.
+The fastest way to search your database is to enter a keyword in either the Keyword text box on the database Quick Search screen and clicking on the DISPLAY DATA button or in the Quick search text box on the database Search Results screen and pressing the Enter⁄Return key.
+On the other hand, you can focus your search to select records in your database based on the information within your database and you don't have to be a database wizard to use the Relevant Tools online database advanced search function.

 To begin the process, click on DATABASES, at the top of the screen.
 Next, select the database you would like to search in the Databsase Selection section, in the lower portion, of the screen.
 Finally, click on Search, at the top of the screen.

 The Advanced Search screen should now be displayed on your screen, as shown below.
 For now, leave the Search scope and Search mode radio buttons with their default selections.